 post_deployhook clears the cache and preloads (warms) the cache.
 You can customize the list of pages using the

 WARM_UP_PAGESvariable in the Post-deploy stage.
-It is available only for Pro projects that contain Staging and Production environments in the Project Web UI and for Starter projects.
 Although not required, this works in tandem with the

 Add CLI commands under the